Episode 14 (Twin Peaks): Themes

 The revelation scene, in which Bob is shown to have inhabited Leland Palmer, has been noted for its sense of duality, a common theme throughout Twin Peaks.
 In Full of Secrets: Critical Approaches to Twin Peaks, David Lavery wrote that upon The Giant's appearance to Dale Cooper, "The Giant has transmuted the public place into something private".
 Lavery added that the murder scene is "in the living room, the public within the private".
 He summarized that the ambiguity between the public perception and the private perception—"the outer and the inner"—"reverberates" throughout the scene.
 In his view, Maddy Ferguson was Laura Palmer's "double" and Leland is "doubled" by Bob.
 However, Lavery referred to the duality of Leland and Bob as a "subjective formation" and added that the use of jump cuts "could be Maddy's view of Leland just as much as Leland's view of himself".

 This scene has also been noted by critic Sue Lafky from the Journal of Film and Video as one of several in the series that suggest incest and necrophilia.
 She speculated that "Leland/Bob may have raped the dead or dying Maddie", comparing this to the "necrophilic fantasies" that Laura Palmer's corpse evokes, and Ben Horne's unwitting brush with incest when he encounters his daughter Audrey at a brothel.
+The view of Sue Lafky is corroborated by the scene, in which Maddy is lying on the floor with twitching eyelids, after her head was rammed into the glass picture frame.
+She still seems to be alive, while she is screaming inside the Palmer house in the opening scene of Episode 15.